Raajjiyam: Production

 The fight scene between Vijayakanth and Ponnamabalam was taken on a revolving bamboo, with the two men standing on either edge, the scene choreographed by Super Subbarayan.
 For the set, 20 lorries carrying bamboos were brought in, and set designer Shanmugham arranged them in order to make the place look like a bamboo fortress.
 It took twelve days to shoot the scene, and canning the shots was Kartikraja.
 The film was produced at a cost of ₹7 crore.
+The song "Thamizhan Thamizhan" was shot in Kanyakumari, Tirunelveli, Madurai, Tiruchi, Salem, Coimbatore and Chennai.

 Soundtrack

 The music was composed by Bharadwaj, and lyrics were written by Snehan.
+The song "Oru Aayiram Suriyan" is based on Bharadwaj's own Telugu song "Oh Manasa Thondhara" from Telugu film Oka Chinna Maata.

-Critical reception
+Release and reception

-Rediff wrote:"Though the film created expectations as a political thriller with Vijaykanth spewing dialogues laden with political nuances, Raajjiyam is about brothers, laced with action sequences".
-Malathi Rangarajan of The Hindu wrote "Guru Films' 'Rajjiyam' has characters that lack depth and situations that lack verve.
+The film was released on 12 April 2002 alongside Thamizhan, Thamizh and Gemini.
+Pearl of Rediff.com wrote, "Though the film created expectations as a political thriller with Vijaykanth spewing dialogues laden with political nuances, Raajjiyam is about brothers, laced with action sequences".
+Malathi Rangarajan of The Hindu wrote, "Guru Films' 'Rajjiyam' has characters that lack depth and situations that lack verve.
 Manoj Kumar's screenplay and direction leave much to be desired."
+Cinesouth wrote, "Manojkumar should have worked harder with the screenplay.
+Politically influenced dialogues and fight sequences don't alone satisfy a viewer.
+Its a shock that he doesn't know this".
+Malini Mannath of Chennai Online wrote, "Vijaykant fights with gusto, though the camera inadvertently catching the rope tied to the back of the hero, destroys the illusion, as he does his gravity-defying leaps and kicks-in-the-air act.
+This is just one of the instances of the lack of seriousness in scripting and narration and the slips and loopholes that abound in the film".